Not graded. So why do it?

 simple-exercise.
 But later in the course, you'll have a dozen files for an exercise, some in subfolders.
 Easier to drag an entire folder to your server, and get all of the files uploaded at once, than to upload one file at a time.
 Easy is good.

 In your local files window, go up a level, so that the folder

 Now drag the folder from the the local site to the remote site.
 The folder will be uploaded.

 Access the joke in your browser.
 It should be at

 - To get a file on the web, your copy it to a folder on a server.

 - FTP clients let you copy files to the web quite easily.

 You can get HTML files onto your servers.
-Let's see how you can use Brackets to create and edit those files.
+Let's see how you can use Atom to create and edit those files.